Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Improved AIE for AGC

-At the start of a new iteration, each node identifies whether next evaluation of $\Delta P_i^{fr}(\Delta f)$ should be conducted.
-If so, the regulation reserve provided by downstream FRRs connected at bus $i$ will be collected along with the area frequency measurement.
-The set of these measurements with $M$ samples is denoted by $\mathcal M_i = \{[\Delta f_{i,m}, \Delta P_{i,m}^\textrm{fr}(\Delta f)]^\top,\ \forall m\in \{1,...,M\}$.
-Note that a distance-based infill method is adopted from our previous work \cite{surrogate} to determine evaluation points for model improvement.
-The idea is to assure that the next evaluation point is held at a sufficient distance from the previously evaluated points ($\Delta f_{i,m}, \forall m\in \{1,...,M\}$).
+As illustrated in Fig. 3, at the start of a new control interval ($\tau = 0.1s$), each bus agent identifies whether the next evaluation of $\Delta P_i^{fr}$ should be conducted.
+If so, the local FFRs will be collected by the bus agent along with the current area frequency measurement.
+To allow for sufficient time for data collection, two contiguous evaluations are kept for at least 5 seconds from each other.
+A distance-based infill method is adopted from our previous work \cite{surrogate} to determine evaluation points for model improvement.
+The idea is to ensure that the next evaluation point is held at an adequate distance from the previously evaluated points:

+where $\mathcal D_{i,\max}$ represents the maximal distance that can be reached for the next evaluation, and $\epsilon_{i,M}$ is a coefficient for balancing between exploration and exploitation.
+The reader is referred to \cite{surrogate} for more details.